Dengue

 These warning signs usually begin 24-48 hours after the fever has gone away.
 People who have had dengue before are at greater risk of severe dengue illness

-For infants, watch for signs of dehydration, which include urinating (peeing) less frequently; dry mouth, tongue, lips; few or no tears when crying; and sunken soft spots of the head or eyes.
-If these symptoms appear, contact your child’s pediatrician immediately.
-If severe dehydration occurs, which includes sleepiness and lack of energy; sunken eyes; cool, discolored hands or feet; and only pees 1-2 times a day, then go to an urgent care or the emergency room immediately .
+For infants, watch for signs of dehydration, such as peeing less often; a dry mouth, tongue, or lips; few or no tears when crying; and sunken soft spots of the head or eyes.
+If these symptoms appear, contact your child’s doctor right away.
+If your baby shows severe dehydration, which includes sleepiness or low on energy; sunken eyes; cold or discolored hands or feet; and only peeing once or twice a day, go to an urgent care or emergency room immediately.

-If you think you may have dengue, talk with your healthcare provider.
-Your healthcare provider may:
+If you think you may have dengue, talk with your doctor.
+Your doctor may:

 - Ask about your signs and symptoms,